Glasgow–Edinburgh via Falkirk line: Electrification

 The line was electrified in the 2010s.
 It was anticipated that electric Class 380 trains would start running from May 2017, followed by new Class 385 trains from September 2017.
 However, delays to the electrification project mean the 380s did not run until December 2017 and the 385s did not run until July 2018.

 Places served

 The route serves the following places (Ordnance Survey grid references for stations):

 Services

 Passenger services are operated by ScotRail.
 The line is electrified.
-The "(Glasgow Queen Street-Edinburgh Haymarket) Shuttle" weekday day time service pattern sees a train every 15 minutes from Glasgow/Edinburgh.
-All trains stop at Falkirk High and Haymarket, with selected trains stopping at Croy, Polmont and Linlithgow.
+The timetable for services between Glasgow Queen Street and Edinburgh Waverley sees a train every 15 minutes in the peak, and every 30 minutes in the off-peak.